wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 With `wamp.2.msgpack`, *all* WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.

-- Q: Other protocols are possible, but there is then no standard for either the subprotocol identifiers or the WebSocket message type
----> are not registered subprotocols - that's just plain "wamp". strictly speaking these need to be registered, and new bindings would also need to do that --> this would serve as central registry
+> To avoid incompatibilities merely due to naming conflicts with WebSocket subprotocol identifiers, implementers SHOULD register identifiers for additional serialization formats with the official WebSocket subprotocol registry.

 ### Transport and Session Lifetime

-WAMP implementations may choose to tie the lifetime of the underlying transport connection for a WAMP connection to that of a WAMP session, i.e. establish a new transport-layer connection as part of each new session establishment.
-They may equally choose to allow re-use of a transport connection, allowing subsequent WAMP sessions to be established using the same transport connection.
+WAMP implementations MAY choose to tie the lifetime of the underlying transport connection for a WAMP connection to that of a WAMP session, i.e. establish a new transport-layer connection as part of each new session establishment.
+They MAY equally choose to allow re-use of a transport connection, allowing subsequent WAMP sessions to be established using the same transport connection.

 The diagram below illustrates the full transport connection and session lifecycle for an implementation which uses WebSocket over TCP as the transport and allows the re-use of a transport connection.